 Get to Meeting Capacity and Then Overflow

 Flagged in MC240169 on February 17, Microsoft has confirmed that the Teams view-only meeting experience to allow participation of up to an extra 20,000 people in a meeting is available worldwide.
-The 20,000 limit is temporary which Microsoft plans to reduce to 10,000 on June 30, 2021.
+The 20,000 limit is temporary which Microsoft will reduce to 10,000 on July 1, 2021.
 This capability was originally launched in August 2020 as part of the Teams advanced communication license.
 It’s interesting that Microsoft now includes the feature in mainline Teams, perhaps because of demand created by many large organizations using Teams for corporate communications during the pandemic.

 Attendees for regular Teams meetings enjoy access to the full interactive meeting experience, including meeting chat, file sharing, polls, reactions, and so on.
 Currently the interactive limit is 300 for commercial tenants and 250 for GCC.
 According to Microsoft 365 roadmap item 65951, the limit will soon increase to 1,000, a fact confirmed by multiple references in Ignite 2021 announcements and subsequently in MC242587 for deployment from early-April with worldwide availability expected by mid-April.
 The new limits apply to tenants with Office 365 E3/A3 and E5/A5 plans.